 The Service's Eligibility, Admission and Discharge Policy is in operation to ensure that admissions to the service are timely and determined on the basis of fair and transparent criteria.
 (Ref Policy No: 4.10.
 Eligibility, Admission and Discharge Policy - Disability Residential Respite Services)

-Eligibility & Admission to the Disability Residential Respite Service The Adult Disability Residential Service is closed to new referrals.
+Eligibility & Admission to the Disability Residential Respite Service

-The Children's Disability Residential Service is closed to new referrals.
+The Adult Disability Residential Service is closed to new referrals.

 The Children's Disability Respite Service accepts referrals to respite for children who: